3. Internal Revenue Code and Regulations

-TheTaxBook is an all-in-one quick reference guide to individual and business taxes.
-TheTaxBook Deluxe version includes essential information for C corporations, S corporations, partnerships, and estates.
-Tax Book Deluxe covers the same information as two Quickfinders (a competing quick reference product), at a lower cost.
+TheTaxBook is an reference guide to individual and business taxes.
+The deluxe version includes essential information for individuals at the federal and state level, and covers rules for C corporations, S corporations, partnerships, and estates.
 The authors provide useful commentary, highlighting practical strategies you can use everyday.